Close

 • 500-yard swim (alternate cardio): Swim as quickly as possible.

-• Stationary cycle (alternate cardio): Burn as many calories as possible in 12 minutes.
+• Stationary cycle (alternate cardio): Burn the maximum calories possible in 12 minutes.

 • 1.5-mile treadmill: Run/walk for best time.

-• Push-ups: Do as many push-ups you can in two minutes.
+• Push-ups: Do as many push-ups as you can in two minutes.

-Check to see the latest updates from the Navy on how the new exercises will be used and scored in the PRT.
+Check to see the latest updates from the Navy on how the exercises are used and scored in the PRT.

 Other rules for the Navy PRT

-These two rules are designed to help sailors with the PRT:
+Additional rules to help sailors with the PRT include:

 • If you experience unusual distress or fatigue during the test, members will be directed to seek medical attention and may subsequently be authorized a Bad Day makeup before you complete or fail the test.
-This keeps you safe by letting you to retake the test after being medically cleared.
+This keeps you safe by letting you retake the test once you receive medical clearance.

-• If you pass the body composition assessment and score an overall excellent low or better on the physical readiness test, you may have the opportunity to be validated on the subsequent Physical Fitness Assessment cycle and skip the PRT, if you pass the BCA and are within the age-adjusted standards.
+• If you pass the body composition assessment and score an overall excellent low or better on the physical readiness test, you may possibly receive validation on the subsequent Physical Fitness Assessment cycle and skip the PRT, if you pass the BCA and are within the age-adjusted standards.

 Support to prepare for the Navy PRT